waqaswajla/data-science-projects-/README.md

 # data-science-projects-
-here are some data science projects that i make
+"Here are some Data Science projects I’ve worked on:" 🚀📊